-In analogy to the procedures described in chapter 5 selective dissolution of the minor phase is achieved by applying conditions which will corrode the minor phase.
-In the case of the silver-copper system the chosen electrochemical conditions are within the region of immunity for silver.
+Analogous to the procedures described in chapter 5, selective dissolution of the minor phase is achieved by applying conditions which will corrode the minor phase.
+In the case of the silver-copper system, the chosen electrochemical conditions are within the region of immunity for silver.
 Processing the nickel-aluminium based alloys was performed at conditions that corrode the wires while simultaneously passivating the matrix.
-The appropriate conditions were again determined by studying the Pourbaix-diagrams discussed in section 3.4.3.
-Dissolving the wires was always performed in acetate buffer solution while applying mildly anodic potentials.
+The appropriate conditions were again determined by studying the Pourbaix diagrams discussed in section 3.4.3.
+The wires were always dissolved in acetate buffer solutions while applying mildly anodic potentials.
 The applied potential depended on the minor element being investigated.
-Treating the samples in this manner allowed dissolving Mo, Re, W, or Cu while retaining the matrix.
+This treatment allowed Mo, Re, W, or Cu to be dissolved while retaining the matrix.